sarahnp7/aws-intro/labs/05-pager-duty.md

 Keep in mind that because the port is 80, there's no need to specify it in the URL (like we did with 3000 in the previous lab).
 80 is the default port for HTTP.

-In the command above `-c` means concurrency and `--rps` means requests per second for each client.
+In the command above, `-c` means concurrency and `--rps` means requests per second for each client.
 100 and 200 should give enough troubles to t2.micro instance to ramp up the CPU load to hit the 15% threshold.
 This in turn will trigger the alarm to increase instance count by one.
-Wait for 1 min (make sure you alert period is 1 min).
-Go to EC2 console and check for the new instance create by the auto group.
+Wait for 1 min (make sure your alert period is 1 min).
+Go to EC2 console and check for the new instance created by the auto group.
 Adjust rps and concurrency as needed if the alarm hasn't been triggered.

-If you used ELB (2.a.) then CPU load will decrease and decrease alert might be triggered with time.
-If you didn't implement ELB, then simple stop stress testing and observed the removal of one instance so the total count is back to one.
+If you used ELB (2.a.), then CPU load will decrease and decrease alert might be triggered with time.
+If you didn't implement ELB, then simply stop stress testing and observe the removal of one instance so that the total count is back to one.

-To avoid extra charges or running out of the trial compute time, terminate the autoscaling group first, thin EBL and target groups (if you implemented them) and then instances.
-If you terminate instances first, autoscaling group will spawn new instances to get to the desired size.
+To avoid extra charges or running out of the trial compute time, terminate the autoscaling group first, then EBL and target groups (if you implemented them) and then instances.
+If you terminate instances first, the autoscaling group will spawn new instances to get to the desired size.

 # Troubleshooting